 - Communication challenges such as visual or hearing impairment.

-- When the patient is receiving significant news
+- When the patient is receiving significant/bad news

 You MUST not visit or attend an appointment with a patient:

-- If you are isolating as a contact of someone who is COVID-19 positive or been to an overseas location where the foreign office has advised 2 weeks isolation.
+- If they are isolating as a contact of someone who is COVID-19 positive or been to an overseas location where the foreign office has advised 2 weeks isolation.

-- If you have been contacted by Test and Trace to say they are a contact of a COVID-19 positive patient.
+- If they have been contacted by Test and Trace to say they are a contact of a COVID-19 positive patient.

-- If you have any symptoms of COVID-19.
+- If they have any symptoms of COVID-19.

-- If you are shielding due to anticipated surgery.
+- If they are shielding due to anticipated surgery.

 - If any local or national lockdown restrictions are in place that would not support in patient visiting.

-Visitors and patients should wear a mask , maintain social distancing and cleanse their hands on entering and leaving the hospital and entering and leaving clinical areas.
+- Visitors and patients should cleanse their hands on entering and leaving the hospital (this stops other germs) and entering and leaving clinical areas.

-The Trust may have to review restrictions at short notice depending on possible local or national restrictions put in place by Public Health England.
+The Trust may have to reinforce restrictions at short notice depending on possible local or national restrictions put in place by Public Health England.